wtfleming/wtfleming.github.io/_posts/2019-05-07-keras-cats-vs-dogs-part-1.markdown

 We will start with a basic neural network that is 84% accurate at predicting whether an image contains a cat or dog.
 Then we'll add dropout and finally add data augmentation to get to 92.8% categorization accuracy.

-In a future post we'll see how we can fine tune a network pretrained on ImageNet and take advantage of transfer learning to reach 98.6% accuracy (the winning entry [scored 98.9%](https://www.kaggle.com/c/dogs-vs-cats/leaderboard)).
+In [part 2][part-2] we'll see how we can fine tune a network pretrained on ImageNet and take advantage of transfer learning to reach 98.6% accuracy (the winning entry [scored 98.9%](https://www.kaggle.com/c/dogs-vs-cats/leaderboard)).

 The code is available in a [jupyter notebook here](https://github.com/wtfleming/jupyter-notebooks-public/blob/master/dogs-vs-cats/dogs-vs-cats-part-1.ipynb).
 You will need to download the data from the [Kaggle competition](https://www.kaggle.com/c/dogs-vs-cats/data).
 The dataset contains 25,000 images of dogs and cats (12,500 from each class).
 We will create a new dataset containing 3 subsets, a training set with 16,000 images, a validation dataset with 4,500 images and a test set with 4,500 images.